sqlparser/gsp_demo/java/src/demos/columnImpact/readme.md

 This would be very useful to provide impact analysis feature to ETL mappings in data warehouses and marts.

+This tool only process SELECT and create view statement.

 Let's take this simple SQL for example:
 ```sql
 SELECT a.deptno "Department",